monnoval/monnoval.github.io/_drafts/smashing-magazine-4-new-perspectives-review.md

 ## Summary

-The whole book is awesome.
+The whole book is awesome!
 Even though there are parts, which do not correlate to each other, the overall learning that was thought is extensive.
 I learned a lot!
-This book is not just about new perspectives, it is more of catching up what is currently out in the web.
+There was a balance of concepts and techniques.
+All together it brought advantages to which part belongs to which.
+I'm a big fan of abstraction, and this book abstracted the ideas on both engineering and philosophy in the web.